Codes with identical content must have same properties

 As one can see, I see this as an error in the classification maintenance, but If Sweden must have that way, we can do by adding the B378D in ICD+.

-#4 Updated by Mats Fernström about 1 month ago
+#4 Updated by Mats Fernström 4 months ago

 - File Koll C785.xlsx added